 Education and Experience

-- Terminal degree (Doctor of Osteopathic Medicine) with current Board Certification in appropriate area of specialization if applicable.
+- Terminal degree (DO or MD) with current Board Certification in appropriate area of specialization if applicable.

 - Demonstrated leadership, productivity and administrative experience in a clinical, professional, research or educational settings.